emdavis2/3D_CellposeSegmentation/README.md

 # 3D_CellposeSegmentation
 A python script to loop through a directory and segment 3D images

-This python script uses [cellpose](https://cellpose.readthedocs.io/en/latest/) to create binary masks for single time frame z stack tiffs for all tiff files in a specified folder.
+This python script uses [cellpose](https://cellpose.readthedocs.io/en/latest/) to create binary masks for single time frame z stack tiffs for all tiff files in a specified folder with the naming convention of `mask_{filename}.tif` for each z stack.
 In this specific case we are segmenting cell membrane, but parameters for the model can be changed to segment other objects.
-Specifically, this script also applies denoising to the images before performing the segemntation.
+Specifically, this script also applies de-noising to the images before performing the segmentation.

 ## How to set up:
 Follow the instructions [here](https://github.com/MouseLand/cellpose/tree/main) to install cellpose.
 I recommend following option 1 (the installation with conda).